sterobson/VolunteerCheckin/Backend/CHECKLIST_API_DOCUMENTATION.md

 - `text` is required and max 2000 characters
 - `scopeConfigurations` must not be empty (at least one configuration)
 - Each configuration must have valid `scope`, `itemType`, and `ids` fields
-- `scope` must be one of: "Everyone", "EveryoneInAreas", "EveryoneAtCheckpoints", "SpecificPeople", "OnePerArea", "OnePerCheckpoint", "AreaLead"
+- `scope` must be one of: "EveryoneInAreas", "EveryoneAtCheckpoints", "SpecificPeople", "OnePerArea", "OnePerCheckpoint", "OneLeadPerArea", "EveryAreaLead"
 - `itemType` must match the scope type:
-  - "Everyone" → itemType: null
-  - "EveryoneInAreas", "OnePerArea", "AreaLead" → itemType: "Area"
+  - "EveryoneInAreas", "OnePerArea", "OneLeadPerArea", "EveryAreaLead" → itemType: "Area"
   - "EveryoneAtCheckpoints", "OnePerCheckpoint" → itemType: "Checkpoint"
   - "SpecificPeople" → itemType: "Marshal"
-- If itemType is not null, `ids` array must not be empty
+- `ids` array must not be empty
 - HTML/script tags are stripped from `text` for security
 - Multiple scope configurations allow flexible, complex targeting